ericleasemorgan/reader-sentences/README.md

 	./bin/format.sh

-Another way to make more sense of the long paragarph is to use a large-langauge model to summarize it:
+Another way to make more sense of the long paragarph is to use a large-language model to summarize it:

 	./bin/summarize.sh

-The previous step requires the installation of Ollama and a large-language model called "Llama2".
+The previous step requires the installation of [Ollama](https://ollama.com) and a large-language model called "[Llama2](https://ollama.com/library/llama2)".
 Alas?

 Finally, you can use the following command to actually submit a question to be addressed by the system.
 For example: